Cash-Out Refinance Vs. HELOC: The Pros And Cons

 When To Choose A Cash-Out Refinance Over A HELOC

 Choosing a cash-out refinance is best when you benefit from changing the interest rate on your mortgage and want to have one planned expense.
 Note that your refinance interest rate doesn’t have to be lower than your original mortgage to be helpful, depending on your circumstances.

 For example, let’s say you have $10,000 of credit card debt with a 20% interest rate and a $10,000 auto loan with an 8% interest rate.
 A cash-out refinance with a 6% interest rate (even if it’s the same as the previous mortgage) will allow you to pay off your debts and leave you with a new mortgage that is $20,000 higher than before plus closing costs.
 The monthly payment for your new mortgage will be significantly less expensive than payments on your original loan plus your high-interest debts.

 When To Choose A HELOC Over A Cash-Out Refinance

 A HELOC can help you tackle multiple expenses over an extended period.
 For instance, you might have three home improvement projects to complete over the next 10 years.
 However, you only have ballpark figures for the expenses of each one, and you plan on doing one job at a time.
 You figure the projects will take no more than $50,000 combined, and you have plenty of equity to cover these expenses.

-You can take one project at a time and pay only what’s necessary with a HELOC with a ten-year draw period.
+You can take one project at a time and pay only what’s necessary using a HELOC with a ten-year draw period.
 You’ll access your equity as a revolving line of credit for each project instead of sitting on a lump sum you need to start repaying immediately.
 At the end of the draw period, you’ll only pay for the funds used.